Using Signals to Debug Long-Running Processes

-Sometimes a long-running process will start to perform it's tasks much slower than it should, or in a strange order.
-It'd be lovely to know what the process is doing but strace
+Sometimes a long-running process starts performing its tasks much slower than it should, or in a strange order.
+You'd love to know what it's doing, but `strace` produces a firehose of information several levels below what you actually care about.
+What can you do?

 trap("USR1") do